Skip to content

 To qualify for government funding, an aged care provider must be approved as suitable by the Aged Care Quality and Safety Commission.

-Approved service providers also have responsibilities under the Aged Care Act 1997 relating to the quality of care, the rights of care recipients as set out in the Charter of Aged Care Rights, and governance.
+Approved service providers also have responsibilities under the Aged Care Act 2024 relating to the quality of care, the rights of care recipients as set out in the Statement of Rights, and governance.

 The Aged Care Quality and Safety Commission monitors and assesses the performance of approved aged care providers against the Aged Care Quality Standards (Quality Standards).